gregorywmorris/tensorflow-deep-learning-cert/README.md

 * 14 Aug 2021 - added a discussion with TensorFlow 2.6 updates and EfficientNetV2 notes: https://github.com/mrdbourke/tensorflow-deep-learning/discussions/166
 * 16 Jul 2021 - added 35 videos to ZTM Academy + Udemy versions of the course for time series and how to pass TensorFlow Developer Certification
 * 10 Jul 2021 - added 29 edited time series videos to ZTM Academy + Udemy versions of the course, more to come soon
-* 07 Jul 2021 - recorded 5 videos for passing TensorFlow Developer Certification exam section - ALL VIDEOS FOR COURSE DONE!!! time to edit/upload! 🎉
+* 07 Jul 2021 - recorded 5 videos for passing the TensorFlow Developer Certification exam section - ALL VIDEOS FOR COURSE DONE!!! time to edit/upload! 🎉
 * 06 Jul 2021 - added guide to TensorFlow Certification Exam: https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/11_passing_the_tensorflow_developer_certification_exam.md - going to record videos for it tomorrow
 * 05 Jul 2021 - making materials for TF certification exam (what/why/how)
 * 02 Jul 2021 - FINISHED RECORDING VIDEOS FOR TIME SERIES SECTION!!!!! time to upload
-* 30 Jun 2021 - recorded 12 videos for time series section, total heading past 60 (the biggest section yet), nearly done!!!
+* 30 Jun 2021 - recorded 12 videos for the time series section, total heading past 60 (the biggest section yet), nearly done!!!
-* 29 Jun 2021 - recorded 10 videos for time series section, total heading towards 60
+* 29 Jun 2021 - recorded 10 videos for the time series section, total heading towards 60
 * 28 Jun 2021 - recorded 10 videos for time series section, the line below says 40 videos total, actually more like 50
 * 26 Jun 2021 - recorded 4 videos for time series section, looks like it'll be about 40 videos total
 * 25 Jun 2021 - recorded 8 videos for time series section + fixed a bunch of typos in time series notebook